Hail State

 "Hail State" is the fight song and rally cry of Mississippi State University.
-The words and music were written by Joseph Burleson Peavey in 1939.
-The title of the song was adopted as the official domain name for Mississippi State athletics and for all social media platforms of the athletic department in 2014.
+The lyrics and music was written by Joseph Burleson Peavey in 1939.
+The title of the song was adopted as the official domain name for Mississippi State athletics along with all social media platforms owned by the athletic department in 2014.

 Rally Cry

 Hail State, as the rally cry of the athletic program at Mississippi State, began to rise in popularity around 2010.
 With the rise in prominence of the football team under Coach Dan Mullen and a major marketing push from the Athletic Department, the phrase began making its way into the everyday lexicon of the Mississippi State fan base.

 Social media

 Hail State became the official hashtag of Mississippi State Athletics and Academics around the 2010 football season.
 It has trended nationally and internationally at different momentous moments in the recent athletic history of the university.

 Mississippi State was the first university to paint a hashtag (#hailstate) onto a playing surface.
 The football program painted #hailstate in the north end zone at Davis-Wade Stadium.
 This act and future hashtags was later banned by the NCAA for all institutions.